Skip to main content

 I'm so looking forward to this year's garden season, and especially to the renewed collaboration with Do It + Garden City Farming.
 I hope my little peek into our urban garden and my tips help you garden successfully in a small space too.
 By the way, now is exactly the right time to start.
 The Ice Saints are over now, and even sensitive seedlings can move outside.
 At City Farming you'll find everything you need – just make sure when shopping that you still observe the BAG (Federal Office of Public Health) rules, to protect yourself and others.

-Definitely stop by Instagram too, because I'll keep you posted there about my garden and take you along again and again — including to the harvest, of course.
+Definitely stop by Instagram too, because I'll keep you posted there about my garden and take you along again and again – including to the harvest, of course.
+And once the harvest is ripe, it often goes straight into the pan here, for example into a creamy veggie pasta.

 Love, Verena